google/dpy/README.md

     def Foo():
       """2) Provides an injectable `Foo`.

-      This function is ran for each function requesting a `Foo`.
+      This function is run for each function requesting a `Foo`.
       In effect, no two injections of `Foo` will be the same object.
       """
       return Object()